Have you ever had an FSAVC with Providence Capital?

 - Providence Capital may not have made their consumers aware that their FSAVC will not be contributed by their employer.

 - Providence Capital may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Providence Capital may not have made their consumers aware about the chance of purchasing "Added Years".
+- Providence Capital may not have made their customers aware about the chance of purchasing "Added Years".

 Have Providence Capital mis-sold you your FSAVC?

 - I didn't ask Providence Capital to set-up my FSAVC.